10up/wp-php-fpm/README.md

 ```

 The configuration assumes you will have the New Relic Daemon running elsewhere as a separate container or process.
 You can read more about it at https://docs.newrelic.com/docs/agents/php-agent/advanced-installation/docker-other-container-environments-install-php-agent#install-diff-containers.

+### Using Data Dog Integration

+By default, the Data Dog integration is installed but disabled.
+To enable it you can pass:

+* `DD_ENABLED` (required) - set this to true to enable the Data Dog integration.
+False by default.
+* `DD_PROFILING_ENABLED` (optional) - set this to true to enable profiling.
+False by default.

+See official Data Dog documentation for additional configuration options.

 ### Session Variables